Skip to content

 Overall, FBNeo is slower than old MAME version, because it's more accurate, meaning graphics, sound and gameplay are more likely to be faithful to the real machine.

-This libretro port also supports various features which are usually buggy or totally absent in MAME cores (runahead, netplay, rewind, retroachievements, ...), those features might use additional resources.
+This libretro port also supports various features which are usually buggy or totally missing in MAME cores (runahead, netplay, rewind, retroachievements, ...), those features might require additional resources.

 There are several things to know :

-• You need a copy of neocdz.zip and neogeo.zip in your bios folder
+• You need a copy of the neocdz.zip and neogeo.zip bioses

-• Supported format are ccd/sub/img (trurip), and single file MODE1/2352 cue/bin (use utilities like "CDmage" to convert your iso if needed), they must not be compressed
+• The supported format is single file MODE1/2352 cue/bin (use "CDmage" to convert your iso if needed), they must not be compressed

-You can convert your unsupported isos by following this tutorial :
+You can convert your unsupported cd images by following this tutorial :

 • Get CDMage 1.02.1 (beta) (freeware & no ads).
 Don't get CDMage 1.01.5, it doesn't have the "Save As" function